Sociopath Vs. Psychopath: What Do These Terms Really Mean?

 Because people with psychopathic traits often seem to have limited empathy and emotionality, they may form only shallow bonds with others, usually based on a desire to gain something.
 This may not be true of all individuals with ASPD, though.
 Some people with this condition can develop strong emotional attachments with a handful of people, often those with similar attitudes and opinions.

-Therapy may help those affected by sociopathy and psychopathy
+Therapy may support the mental health of those affected by sociopathy and psychopathy

 You may be concerned that someone you know has psychopathic traits or antisocial personality disorder.
 Or perhaps you’re wondering if you yourself might have some of these characteristics.
 In either case, it may be helpful to contact a mental health professional.
 Therapy can help you better understand the roots of antisocial behavior, and it could play a vital role in recovering from the emotional strain caused by the manipulative or coercive behavior of someone close to you.